CALL FOR APPLICATIONS | 2023 Playwrights' Gym

 - (optional) Details of how your practice is informed by your identity, as you feel comfortable

-Please submit documents as email attachments by March 7, 2022 to firstname.lastname@example.org with the subject line: PLAYWRIGHTS’ GYM APPLICATION – your name
+Please submit documents as email attachments by February 23rd, 2023 to email@example.com with the subject line: PLAYWRIGHTS’ GYMAPPLICATION – your name

-If you applied to last year’s Playwrights’ Gym and would like to be considered for this intake, you are encouraged to update and resubmit your previous application!
+If you have applied to previous iterations of the Playwrights’ Gym and would like to be considered for this intake, you are encouraged to update and resubmit your application.

-If you have any questions pertaining to this posting, or require assistance with your application, please contact Aliya Griffin, Tour & Education Manager, at email@example.com or by phone at 604-254-4055 (224).
-Please note that due to staff working in office on a limited basis due to COVID-19, voicemails are checked once per week.
+If you have any questions pertaining to this posting, or require assistance with your application, please contact Aliya Griffin, Education Liaison, at firstname.lastname@example.org or by phone at604-254-4055 (226).
+Please note that the Education Liaison is a part time position and that it may take a few days to receive a reply.

 About Green Thumb Theatre: